-In Italy, most agriturismo vacations are suitable for the whole family, and many have farm animals with which children can interact.
+In Italy, many agriturismi (the plural of agriturismo) are generally suitable for the whole family, and many have farm animals with which children can interact.
 Others are more romantic and perfect for a couples' getaway.
 Despite the quaint-sounding name, many agriturismo vacations are quite luxurious.

 History of Italian Agriturismo

-Starting in the 1950s and continuing through the 1970s, small scale farming in Italy became less profitable and farmers abandoned many farms to search for work in larger towns.
+Starting in the 1950s and continuing through the 1970s, traditional small-scale farming in Italy became less profitable and many farmers abandoned their farms to search for work in larger towns.

-However, Italians place great value and worth in their agricultural traditions, especially in the small-scale production of foods like cheese, wine and olives.
+However, Italians place great value and worth in their agricultural traditions, especially in the small-scale production of foods like cheese, wine, and olives.
 By 1985 Italian lawmakers had created a legal definition for Agriturismo, which allowed, and in some cases provided funds for, the rehabilitation and restoration of many abandoned rural buildings and estates.

 Some were turned into vacation homes, and others were converted into agriturismo accommodations, similar to English or American bed and breakfasts.
-These agriturismi (the plural form of agriturismo) allowed small farmers to augment any income from the farm vacationers to have the unique first-hand experience of the rural way of life in Italy.
+These agriturismi allowed small farmers to augment any income from the farm by hosting vacationers and providing them with the unique first-hand experience of the rural way of life in Italy.

 What You'll Eat on an Agriturismo Vacation

-Despite the rural nature of the lodging, one might expect a rustic experience; but a great many agriturismi are high-end and feature amenities like swimming pools.
+Despite the rural nature of the lodging, one might expect a rustic experience; though a great many agriturismi are high-end and feature amenities like swimming pools.
 Generally speaking, accommodations can run the gamut from simple rooms with rustic furnishings and shared bathrooms to ultra-deluxe suites or apartments with whirlpool bathtubs and other high-end perks.

 Agritourism and the Italian Economy